Tinou-code/Groupe_B-SOEN341_Project_F25/Sprint1/README.md

 - Be able to approve organizer accounts.
 - Moderate event listings for policy compliance.
 - View global stats: number of events, tickets issued, and participation trends.
-- Manage organizations and assign roles.
-        - Other than just approving organization accounts, administrators can also:
 - Edit or update organization details (like their name, description, or logo).
 - Suspend or deactivate organizations if they’re not following the rules.
-              - Remove organizations completely if needed.
 - Assign and manage roles within each organization.

-- The roles we had in mind are:
+- Roles:
    - Owner: Full control of the organization, including members and events.
    - Organizer: Can create and manage events, see attendance, and view analytics.
    - Staff/Moderator: Helps with events (like scanning tickets) but can’t edit or create events.
-             - This setup gives administrators overall control, while organizations still have flexibility to run their own events.

 4. Notification and Alert system
 - Event reminders for students